jupiterbak/RASA/speech/data/nlu_data/out_of_scope.md

 - please hurry, i have deadline in two weeks to deliver the bot it is for very big company
 - you are annoying
 - Do I have to accept?
-- Is Rasa really smart?
+- Is demonstrator NLU really smart?
 - kannst du auch deutsch?
 - are the newsletter worth the subscription?
 - it's a pity